DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Discrete Uniform Shapley Value

+The Shapley value re-arrangement in \eqref{eq:Shapley_def4} exposes the main tool behind our approximation: it is enough to approximate the distribution of the random variable $\mathrm{D}_{\mathcal{S}}$ that takes values on the subsets of $\mathrm{D}_{-i} := \cup_{j\in \mathcal{I}\setminus\{i\}} \mathrm{D}_{j}$ (recall that $u(\mathcal{S}) = u(\mathrm{D}_{\mathcal{S}})$). \Cref{theorem:convergence_uniform}, taking the example of the second use-case for intuition, indicates that these datasets have uniformly distributed numbers of points in the limit.
+Generalizing this intuition, we propose to approximate $\mathrm{D}_{\mathcal{S}}$ by taking $I$ samples of increasing size from the pool $\mathrm{D}_{-i}$ by sampling data points uniformly.
+This leads to the following definition of \texttt{DU-Shapley} for our generic model: \begin{definition} [\texttt{DU-Shapley}] For any $i \in \mathcal{I}$, the discrete uniform Shapley value (\texttt{DU-Shapley}) of the $i$-th player, denoted by $\psi_i$, is given by

-Compared to the Shapley value defined in \eqref{eq:Shapley_def2}, which involves $2^I$ terms to compute, note that \texttt{DU-Shapley} only involves $I$ terms and hence an exponential reduction of the number of utility evaluations.
+where $\mathrm{D}^{(k)}$ is a set of data points uniformly sampled without replacement from $\mathrm{D}_{-i}$ of size $k\mu_{-i}$, with $\mu_{-i} = \frac{1}{(I-1)}|\mathrm{D}_{-i}|$. \end{definition} Compared to the Shapley value defined in \eqref{eq:Shapley_def2}, which involves $2^I$ terms to compute, note that \texttt{DU-Shapley} only involves $I$ terms and hence it presents an exponential reduction of the number of utility function evaluations.
 Of course, these computational savings come at the cost of some bias.
-The latter is quantified precisely in the next section.
+The latter is precisely quantified in \Cref{sec:non_asymptotic_guarantees} for our first two use-cases.

+By definition, \texttt{DU-Shapley} is a random variable which depends on the sampled data points.
+However, whenever $u(\mathcal{S}) = w(q(\mathcal{S}))$, with $q(\mathcal{S})$ some scalar quantify of interest, as in our use-cases, we can get rid of the stochastic nature of \texttt{DU-Shapley} by considering $I$ real values from well chosen intervals.
+In particular, in our uses-cases, \texttt{DU-Shapley} boils down to:

+where We remark the notation abuse as we should write $\psi(w\circ q)$.
+For simplicity, we omit the composition and only write $\psi(w)$. \Cref{eq:DU_Shapley_use_cases} coincides exactly with \Cref{def:DU_shapley_use_cases} in the first two use-cases, i.e., when $\gamma_j = \gamma$ for all $j \in \mathcal{I}$.
+Indeed, as the random datasets $\mathrm{D}^{(k)}$ have a fixed size and the value function only looks at the number of data points within the coalition, we obtain,